ktang012/RShell/README.md

 - The use of `echo` will echo everything following it until a `&`, `|`, `;`, or `#` is reached.
 - Any `"` will be included in the echo.
 - Able to run multiple instances of RShell in itself.
+- Needs to be tested using script inside of shell